Do you speak the fashion lingo?

 They are scheduled well in advance of the two main seasons – spring and fall – to give retailers time to place their orders and for manufacturers to produce the items.
 Here’s a general guideline:

 Spring/Summer Collections: Market Weeks for these collections typically occur in the late summer to early fall of the previous year.
-For example, Spring/Summer 2024 collections might be showcased during Market Weeks held in September/October 2023 aka now during Fashion Week.
+For example, Spring/Summer 2025 collections are normally showcased during Market Weeks held in September/October 2024 aka now during Fashion Week.

 See now buy now

-The see-now-buy-now model consists of presenting a collection during the show that will be available for sale immediately on the brand’s and retailers’ e-commerce platforms.
+The see-now-buy-now model consists of presenting a collection that will be put for sale immediately after the show on the brand’s and retailers’ e-commerce platforms.

-You won’t find ready-to-wear collections that don’t operate on the see-now-buy-now model immediately after the fashion show.
-On one hand, not every piece showcased is the most viable merchandising option.
-This is the case of “unwearable” garments that are produced for the sole purpose of art.
-On the other hand, the garments that are intended to be sold take time to be produced after the show.
-It takes around 6 to 9 months on average before they hit the stores.
-Therefore, see-now-buy-now is a unique model.
-It shows on the runway only the pieces that have already been produced and so immediately available for purchase.
+The see-now-buy-now is a unique model as the collection consists of pieces that have already been produced.
+Most ready-to-wear collections don’t operate on the see-now-buy-now model On one hand, not every piece showcased is the most viable merchandising option.
+This is the case of “unwearable” garments that are created for the sole purpose of art.
+On the other hand, the garments intended to be sold take time to produce after the show.
+On average, it takes from 6 to 9 months before they hit the stores.

 Salon Show

-Initially, fashion shows in the 1800s were called “salon shows.”
+Initially, when the couture industry started to flourish in Paris in the 1850s, fashion shows were called “salon shows.”
 They were happening inside the ateliers of couturiers and showcased to a limited number of people.
 At the time, the audience was mainly composed of buyers, editors, and the press.
-Today, brands also use this term when they show inside a salon.
-These can be the brand’s atelier, the brand’s headquarters, the designer’s house, or another private location.
-So, not as extravagant as at the Eiffel Tower or a museum, for example).
-Salon shows can be a good choice for designers who want to stage a smaller show and are looking to create a more intimate experience with a short guest list.
+Nowadays, some designers started the practice of presenting their collections inside a salon.
+It can be the brand’s atelier/headquarters, the creative director’s house, or another private location.
+So, nothing too extravagant as at the Eiffel Tower, for example).
+Salon shows can be a good choice for designers looking to create a more intimate experience with a small guest list.

 Afterparty

 Once the fashion show/fashion week is finished, the party is only getting started for celebrities, influencers, models, and other VIPs who go to an after-party.
 It can be organized by the brand or it can be a regular club where all the famous people meet.
 Not everyone can attend afterparties as it functions primarily by invitation.
 You have to be a famous industry insider to go to this exclusive event.
-No one really knows what happens at an afterparty but the few photos available online.
-Unless it was a secret event like the Met Gala afterparty.
-These photos give us a glimpse into the glamorous world, and suggest it’s a normal cocktail-party type celebration with drinks, music, dance, and chatting.
+No one really knows what happens at an afterparty; only a few photos available online can give a glimpse into the place, the attendees, and their looks (unless it was a secret event like the Met Gala after-party).
+These photos give us a glimpse into the glamorous world and suggest it’s a normal cocktail-party-type celebration with drinks, music, dance, and chatting.